SwiftUIX/SwiftUIX/README.md

 ![CI](https://github.com/SwiftUIX/SwiftUIX/workflows/CI/badge.svg)

 SwiftUIX attempts to fill the gaps of the still nascent SwiftUI framework, providing an extensive suite of components, extensions and utilities to complement the standard library.
-This project is **by far** the most complete port of missing UIKit/AppKit functionality, striving it to deliver in most Apple-like fashion possible.
+This project is **by far** the most complete port of missing UIKit/AppKit functionality, striving to deliver it in the most Apple-like fashion possible.

 - [Why](#why)
 - [Requirements](#requirements)